oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 Looking at the spec the split is deployed on the service `stockmanager` (This is known as the `Apex Service` as it's the actual top level service) The traffic split will split the traffic sent to the `stockmanager` service between the two backend services (also known as `Leaf services`) the `stockmanagerv0-0-1` service and the `stockmanagerv0-0-2` service.
 In this case there are two backends, but more are possible.

-As we can see below, that breakdown sends all the traffic to the v0.0.1 version and none to the v0.0.2 version, we need to do this because we haven't setup any pods for the 0.0.2 service yet yet.
+As we can see below, that breakdown sends all the traffic to the v0.0.1 version and none to the v0.0.2 version, we need to do this because we haven't setup any pods for the 0.0.2 service yet, so it couldn't respond to requests.

 ```
 apiVersion: split.smi-spec.io/v1alpha1